Pulsar data analysis

 Timing of Pulsars

-The tutorial is intended to provide you an introduction to the basic steps related to the timing analysis of pulsar using GMRT beam data.
-We will be using the band-3 (300 - 500 MHz) datasets for this purpose.
-We will only consider the case of an isolated pulsar for the exercise.
+The tutorial is intended to provide you an introduction to the basic steps related to the timing analysis of pulsar using GMRT and Parkes beam data.
+We will be using uGMRT Band-3 data centered at 400 MHz with a 200 MHz bandwidth, as well as Parkes data centered at 1440 MHz with a 128 MHz bandwidth.
+We will consider the case of an binary pulsar for the exercise.

-We will use PSRCHIVE and TEMPO2 Softwares.
+We will use PRESTO and TEMPO2 Softwares.

 Introduction

-The GMRT beam data is in binary format and is converted to “filterbank” format (same binary file with a header).
+The beam data is in binary format and is converted to “filterbank” format (same binary file with a header).
 The “filterbank” is folded based on pulsar ephemeris, yielding three-dimensional (time, frequency, phase) folded pulsar data (“pfd”).
 For this tutorial, we will begin with “pfd” files.

 Prediction of phases of pulsar using TEMPO2

-cat J1646-2142.par
+cat J0437-4715.par

 The impact of parameter errors on timing data

 Now let’s introduce a small error (say around an arc-sec) in postion (RA and DEC) in the parameter file to see the effect of wrong position on the timing data.
-After putting the offset in the parameter file run the above command again which will show that an error in position has yearly periodic variation in the residuals.
+After putting the offset in the parameter file, run the above command again which will show that an error in position has yearly periodic variation in the residuals.
 This is demonstrated in figure below.

 If you fit for the RA/DEC for which the error is introduced, you will again get the randomly sampled residuals around the zero line in the post-fit residuals.